-The second was Willow, many years later, pictured above.
-I lost her on September 8th, 2023, less than three months after she was diagnosed with and had surgery for bladder squamous cell carcinoma.
+I lost Willow on September 8, 2023, less than three months after she was diagnosed with and had surgery for bladder squamous cell carcinoma.
+She was a significant part of who I am, and without her, I often feel like I’m just going through the motions of daily life.

 Allow Yourself to Grieve